Hillcourt

 Hillcourt is a Regency house situated about 12km from Dublin city centre, in Glenageary.
-Originally a private home, and named Innismore, in 1919 it became Hillcourt, a Church of Ireland boarding school for girls.
+Hillcourt was originally a private home named Innismore and in 1919 it became Hillcourt, a Church of Ireland boarding school for girls.
 The school merged with two other schools in 1973 to form the present-day Rathdown School.

 Origins and history

 Innismore was built around 1830, and has been described by Peter Pearson as 'one of the most impressive remaining houses in Glenageary'.
 The striking features of the house's white stucco exterior are its Doric portico, with four columns; its Wyatt bow windows; and details including stucco lyres over the hall-floor windows.
 Internal features include a hall richly ornamented with a monochrome painted frieze showing Arcadian landscapes, and a Greek key pattern.
 The newel posts on the staircase are decorated with a monogram S, representing the Synnott family who lived in the house from 1869 to 1919.
 The Synnotts also added the Edwardian billiard room in the 1890s, with its beautiful pitch pine roof, carved fireplace, coloured glass windows and window seat.
 The billiard room was used as the Big School Room by Hillcourt (as it was later by Rathdown School), and is still known as the BSR even though it is now used as a dormitory.

 WP Toone invited Gladys and Phyllis Palmer, two sisters then teaching science and English at Cheltenham Ladies College, to come to Ireland to take charge of academic and pastoral matters at the new school.
 The Palmers (and a third sister, Eileen, who later joined them to teach elocution) were sisters of Geoffrey Molyneux Palmer, a composer who set some of Joyce's poems to music.
 Once some necessary alterations had been made to the building to accommodate the incoming girls, Hillcourt opened in May 1919, with 32 pupils, learning, along with their core academic subjects, gymnastics, dancing, art, piano, French and German, and playing tennis, lacrosse, and hockey.